 len(variables.data_to_loop)

-: Compares the list length to the maximum allowed number of iterations, loop_max.
+: Compares the list length to the maximum allowed number of iterations, loop_max.? ... : ...

-(the last valid index of the list). - If false, it returns the maximum loop limit,
+(the last valid index of the list).variables.loop_max

-len(variables.data_to_loop) - 1
+.len(variables.data_to_loop) - 1

 variables.data_to_loop = ["item1", "item2", "item3"]